 The purpose of the general education curriculum components is to provide the Trine University graduate with skills necessary to think critically and to communicate clearly with persons in all professions.
-The General Education requirements are designed to ensure breadth of knowledge and to promote intellectual inquiry and critical thinking.
+The General Education requirements are designed to ensure breadth of knowledge and to promote intellectual inquiry.